Consumer Consultation Review Committee

-Interview with Chairman Wakasugi
+Interview with Chairperson Wakasugi

 Pharmaceutical consultation" is indispensable to support the proper use of pharmaceuticals.
 The environment surrounding the pharmaceutical industry is changing dramatically with the wave of digitization, improved patient literacy, and the emergence of new therapies such as gene therapy and regenerative medicine.
-At the forefront of these changes, the "Pharmaceutical Counseling Service" of each company plays an important role in providing information, and the "Pharmaceutical Counseling Study Group" is examining how this should be done.
+At the forefront of these changes, the "Pharmaceutical Consultation Counters" of each company play an important role in providing information, and the "Consumer Consultation Review Committee" is examining how these counters should be set up.
 How do we confront challenges in a changing environment and how do we contribute to the optimization of medical care for patients?
-We asked Masahiro Wakasugi, chairperson of the committee, about the mission of the "Study Group on the Response to Pharmaceutical Consultations," the most important theme for fiscal 2025, the complete revision of the "Guidelines for Response to Pharmaceutical Consultations," and the future outlook.
+We interviewed Chairperson Masahiro Wakasugi about the mission of the Consumer Consultation Review Committee, the complete revision of the "Guidelines for Consultation on Pharmaceuticals," which is the most important theme for fiscal 2025, and its future prospects.

 Bringing the Power of Pharmaceutical Consultation to the Future of Healthcare